yashasviyadav1/DSA/System-Design/Distributed-Systems/Unit-2.md

 Vertical fragmentation divides a relation by **columns (attributes)**, ensuring that each fragment contains the **primary key** to enable reconstruction.

-> a natural liking for and understanding of someone or something.
+> Affinity means: a natural liking for and understanding of someone or something.
 >

 **a.
 Affinity Analysis**